 When humans feel nervous, anxious or stressed, they often find natural coping mechanisms that bring them some kind of comfort and security or that ground them, giving them something to feel in control over.
 Unfortunately, sometimes these coping mechanisms turn into unhealthy habits that are not only unproductive, but unhealthy.
 For example, according to Showtime Smiles, some habits like thumb sucking can lead to an overbite.
 Pay attention to the little things your child does when confronted with a fearful or stressful situation—do they immediately go to take a nap, do they quickly become irritable and snappy, do they look for something to break down or scratch or feel?
 Each of these can be an indicator of an anxious mind!

 According to the National Institute of Mental Health, another common signal of anxiety is constant worry over normal things in everyday life.
 If your child questions if the bus will come to pick them up from school or that their shoes will come untied or that they’ll be late to practice by even a minute, this shows an inability to rationalize or trust and a lack of confidence that is manifesting through anxiety.
 It may seem sweet, but it is not normal and not healthy for children’s stress levels to be triggered by such small and mundane issues.
+As anxiety spirals out of control, it can lead to attempts to take control of things, including eating disorders, isolating, and other dangerous behaviors.
 Take the time to reassure and remind your child of past experiences and their ability to problem solve!